 By Diane Schwemm

-Know the name of your student’s advisor and how often they meet — you can ask how the sessions are going and what they’ve covered.
-These meetings are key; the advisor will guide your student in creating a balanced, challenging course schedule and then help her evaluate her academic experiences as she goes along.
-One well-chosen class and awesome professor can make all the difference.
+How does advising happen at your student’s school?
+Know the name of his or her academic advisor and how often they’re supposed to meet so you can ask how the sessions are going and what they’ve covered.
+Regular meetings with this faculty or staff member are key; the advisor can best guide your student’s self-evaluation of classes taken thus far, and brainstorm with him about what to take next.
+One well-chosen class, and awesome professor, can make all the difference.

-If your student has narrowed it down and wants your opinion, don’t hesitate to ask questions that require her to closely consider what she’s committing herself to.
-(Arm yourself with information ahead of time — major requirements are described on the college website and there is a large range in terms of intensity, course selection flexibility, etc.) Is it important to your student to make time for a semester abroad?
-Is she considering a double major or a minor?
-Does a major require a senior thesis/capstone project and does this appeal to her strengths?
+If your student has narrowed it down, and if she seeks your opinion, don’t hesitate to ask questions that require her to closely consider what she’s committing herself to.
+(Arm yourself with information ahead of time; majors are described on the college website, with requirements listed; there’s a huge range in terms of intensity, course selection flexibility, etc.) Is it important to your student to make time for a semester abroad?
+Is he considering a double major?
+Does a major require a senior thesis/capstone project and does this appeal to his strengths?
 Is it important to her that a major include research opportunities?

 “Thank you!” you may be saying.
-“I’d like to feel confident that my student will graduate with a major likely to lead to a well-paying job.”
+“I’d like to feel confident that my student will graduate with a major likely to lead to a job and steady income.”
 Financial literacy is an important part of anyone’s education.
-Your student will consider money as a factor in a lot of decisions made during the college years and her choice of major isn’t an exception.
+Your student will consider money as a factor in a lot of choices made during the college years and your student’s choice of major can impact that.